asylunatic/TACOS/TACOS_Report.md

 ### Training

 Training U-Net for the TACO dataset turned out to be a bumpy road to nowhere.
 After some initial training rounds, using SGD with a learning rate of 0.0001 and momentum of 0.99, the output seemed to converge at a consistent ‘all is background-class’ prediction for each and every pixel.
-The learning curve also showed consistent convergence of the validation loss around a loss of about 0.3, this can be observed in Figure [X]
+The learning curve also showed consistent convergence of the validation loss around a loss of about 0.3, this can be observed in Figure 12

 ![alt_text](figs/unet_training_alldataset10eps_convergesat0p3.png "Learning curve U-net")

-Figure [X]: learning curve of U-net on the TACO dataset,the validation loss converges around 0.3.
+Figure 12: learning curve of U-net on the TACO dataset,the validation loss converges around 0.3.

 Unsure if perhaps something had gone wrong in adapting the implementation we tried to overfit the network on a single image, which did work.
-The network was completely able to reproduce a single output, as can be seen in Figure [X].
+The network was completely able to reproduce a single output, as can be seen in Figure 13.
 The top image is the original label, the bottom is the network prediction after overfitting of a dataset of only this image (due to the unpadded convolutions, the output is cropped to some extent).

 ![Overfitted output](figs/unet_overfitted.png "Overfitted output")

-Figure [X]: Segmentation mask produced by U-Net overfit one a single image.
+Figure 13: Segmentation mask produced by U-Net overfit one a single image.
 The top image is the ground-truth segmentation mask, the bottom image is the network prediction.

 At first we tried to remedy this issue using different optimizers during training, such as Adadelta, but to no avail.
 Tweaking the learning rate and the learning rate scheduler did not change the all-background predictions into anything more meaningful either.

 At this point, we started to suspect that the large class imbalance in the dataset, combined with the large variety within classes, was hindering the learning.
 For example, the largest superclass, ‘Plastic bag & wrapper’, contains garbage bags, potato chips bags, transparent plastic bags and small pieces of wrapper.
 These are all very different yet belong to the same class, of which not too many samples were present anyway: even though it is the largest superclass, it contains a little over 400 images.
-In addition, in a lot of images, the annotated parts are very small, see Figure [X].
+In addition, in a lot of images, the annotated parts are very small, see Figure 14.

 <p float="left">